microsoft/CCF/doc/build_apps/kv/kv_how_to.rst

 Global commit
 -------------

-A ``Map`` is globally committed at a specific :cpp:type:`kv::Version` when it is not possible to access the state of that ``Map`` prior to that version.
-This is useful when it is certain that the state of the ``Store`` prior to a specific version will never need to be read or modified.
 A transaction is automatically globally committed once the consensus protocol has established that a majority of nodes in the CCF network have successfully received and acknowledged that transaction.
+To operate on durable state, an application may want to query the globally committed state rather than the current state of the KV.

 The :cpp:func:`kv::MapHandle::get_globally_committed` member function returns the value of a key that we know has been globally committed.